 Remember that the in-person interview is to convince the lender that you are capable of repayment.
 Any document that will support this argument especially proof that you paid off loans on assets such as a car or a boat will be helpful to you.

 The following are some concrete steps to take for you to get a loan despite having bad credit:

 Understand that your credit score affects the interest rates.

-In general a credit score is the most crucial factor that affects the decision of the lender on what interest rate to give you.
+In general a credit score is the most crucial factor that affects the decision of the licensed money lender on what interest rate to give you.
 Even if many lenders will offer personal loans to people particular those of fair credit, if you have bad credit, expect to pay higher interest rates.

 That’s why it’s important to check with multiple lenders for you to compare the interest rates and terms.
 Don’t think that when you are turned down by one lender you will not be able to get a loan.
 Just keep on searching until you receive a good offer.